Bet Tracker: A New Way to Sweat a Bet

 At Sportsbet, we’ve poured years into bettering the betting experience — placing a bet or building a multi.

+We never asked ourselves: what happens after a bet is placed?
 For punters, the experience doesn’t end the moment the bet is placed, rather it begins the moment the game kicks off.

 From early user research, we noticed a recurring behaviour: Our most engaged customers often split their attention between the live game and our app ie. checking, refreshing, switching between platforms to piece together how their bet was tracking.